bewketut/QuranKerim/README.md

 3. Run <it>xelatex eyquranabm.tex </it> (or myquran02.tex) shell/command promp (or using ghostview-windows)

 ##OBJECTIVE
 This is so that people can have their own offline use and is to decrease the use of Internet and its related current problems.
-One can write a facebook comment but cannot help himself write a single aya on computer that he can use later.
+One can write a facebook comment but cannot help themselves write a single aya on computer that they can later use .
 HUMANS ARE NOT KHALIDIN.
 They wear/end/last.
 ##EMAIL CONTRIBUTION:
 bewketut@gmail.com
 A word for this Ramadan Kerim(1443-14 Ramadan, 1443)- "altheena atedew fi sabati qulna kunu qiradetan khassieen" -